 As designers, we always collaborate with researchers.
 We all know how important it is to deeply understand the problems we are solving and to uncover insights that will drive innovation with the products we are building.

-This is the core of your research project.
+This is the core of your UX research project.
 On the left, you set it up by collecting the necessary information in the brief and writing the script(s).
 On the right, you gather your outputs.
 You have a collection of session notes and the research report to be filled.
-I also included a handy list of interesting articles that I found about UX Research that cover various topics from using the most appropriate research method, to recruiting users, to asking the right questions.
+I also included a handy list of interesting articles that I found about

 Here you find everything you need to know to execute your research piece.
 Set it up by answering key questions to make sure the project is framed properly.
 Remember to always include: